Learn About Child Development

 Track your child’s development

 Sign up for OEC’s Ages and Stages Program — a free service offered by Help Me Grow for parents of children from birth through age 5.

 Here’s how it works.
 We’ll send you some questions every few months for you to answer how your baby is growing, behaving, and learning.
 After you send us your answers, we’ll offer personalized suggestions for activities you can do together.
 We’ll also get in touch if it seems like your child may need some extra help.
 Learn more about Ages and Stages.
-You can also fill out the Ages and Stages screening assessment online:

 Learn about milestones from the CDC

 The Centers for Disease Control (CDC) has the facts about when children reach milestones in how they play, learn, speak, and move.
 Paying attention to your child’s milestones will help you track their development.
 Visit the CDC’s Act Early website.